 Intimacy and poetry depend on reticence and vulnerability.
 See Wislawa Szymboraska’s poem, for example, translated by Clare Cavanagh.
-Szymborska describes a terrifying event in “Photograph From September 11th” with very little description and even explicitly states that she will not include an ending.
-The poet’s vulnerability and her respect for the vulnerability of the subjects of the poem is palpable.
+Szymborska describes a terrifying event in “Photograph From September 11th” with very little description; it even explicitly states that she will not include an ending.
+The poet’s respect for the vulnerability of the subjects of the poem is palpable.

 Photograph From September 11th

 They jumped from the burning floors—

 The photograph halted them in life,